natyusha/ShokoRelay.bundle/README.md

 - Season -3 → Parodies
 - Season -4 → Other

+#### Ambiguous Title Replacement
+In cases where AniDB uses ambiguous episode titles the series title will be used instead.
+A list of the titles considered ambiguous by the agent are as follows:
+- Complete Movie
+- Music Video
+- OAD
+- OVA
+- Short Movie
+- TV Special
+- Web

 #### Combining Series
 If you have TheTVDB matching enabled in Shoko the agent will prioritise episode numbering from it by default.
 This allows shows which are separated on AniDB to be combined into a single entry inside Plex.
 To Achieve this simply multi-select the series in your Plex library which you know are part of a single TheTVDB entry then select `Merge`.